The Tuck Standard - Quality Craftsmanship and Warranty

 Bond Release vs. Payment:

-Bond Release is a separate administrative process where the County inspector returns (often months later) to verify the grass has grown back.
+Bond Release is a separate administrative process where the municipal inspector returns (often months later) to verify the grass has grown back.
 Since restoration (watering grass/sod) is an Owner responsibility, the Owner must ensure the ground is stabilized to facilitate this future release.

-10 Warranty & Service
+12 Warranty & Service

 A. What is Covered